 to Frans

-Kaashoek and Robert Morris for making available the course and lab materials.
+Kaashoek and Robert Morris for help with the course materials.

 Students with Disabilities: